PrestaShop/prestashop.github.io/news/_posts/2015-09-21-starter-theme-news.markdown

 It's been a month since PrestaShop announced a <a href="http://build.prestashop.com/news/starter-theme-kickoff/" target="_blank">new Starter Theme project</a>.

-It's an important project, both because it touches on something that's been tricking for many years, namely being able to quickly build a quality and standard-respecting theme from scratch, and because it's truly a project built for and with the community, with [a dedicated branch](https://github.com/PrestaShop/PrestaShop/tree/feat/starter-theme), its [own Gitter channel](https://gitter.im/PrestaShop/StarterTheme) for discussions, and its even [its own Trello board](https://trello.com/b/FPwYidfj/prestashop-startertheme) (yes, outside of the Forge!).
+It's an important project, both because it touches on something that's been tricky for many years, namely being able to quickly build a quality and standard-respecting theme from scratch, and because it's truly a project built for and with the community, with [a dedicated branch](https://github.com/PrestaShop/PrestaShop/tree/feat/starter-theme), its [own Gitter channel](https://gitter.im/PrestaShop/StarterTheme) for discussions, and even [its own Trello board](https://trello.com/b/FPwYidfj/prestashop-startertheme) (yes, outside of the Forge!).

-Hence, the project is indeed led by a handful of PrestaShop's Core developers, in parallel of PS 1.7's development, but they are trying new ways to reach the Community and make us participate -- among which this article, which is not written by a PrestaShop staff member but a Community member.
+Hence, the project is indeed led by a handful of PrestaShop's Core developers, in parallel of PS 1.7's development, but they are trying new ways to reach the Community and make us participate -- like with this article, which is not written by a PrestaShop staff member but a Community member.
 Come participate!

 Now, with that in mind, here are some news about the work in progress: what is being discussed, what has been implemented, what's next...